💡 Everything you need to know about aqueous coating in packaging

 The Aqueous Coating Process

-Aqueous coating is applied immediately after the inks are added to the printed sheet.
-After the application, the sheet passes through a heated air system for quick drying, and then makes its way to the finishing section of the facility.
+After the application, the sheet passes through a heated air system for quick-drying, and then makes its way to the finishing section of the facility.

-The water-based coating is applied over the entire sheet, which must have the appropriate heaviness or text weight to prevent the paper from curling, wrinkling or losing its shape.
+Additionally, appropriate paper weight and text weight can prevent the paper from curling, wrinkling, or losing its shape.

 The Benefits of Aqueous Coating

-- Non-toxic & environmentally-friendly solution: The treated paper is easily recyclable and does not produce harmful by-products.
-There’s minimum solid waste after the application of aqueous coating and the cleaning process does not require toxic cleaning agents.
+- Non-toxic & environmentally friendly: The treated paper is easily recyclable and does not produce harmful by-products.
+There is minimum solid waste after applying the aqueous coating, and the cleaning process does not require toxic cleaning agents.

-- Versatile: It is a no-hassle solution when additional finishing is necessary to the print and works well with various printing process inks and glues.
-It also lends itself well to being written over with pencil and overprinting with a laser printer.
+- Versatile: It is a no-hassle solution when additional finishing is necessary to the print and works well with various printing processes.
+The coating also makes it very easy to write and print over the coating, for more variety in finishes.